AmyangXYZ/GhostTunnel-Go/README.md

 Golang version of [Ghost Tunnel](https://github.com/360PegasusTeam/GhostTunnel), or called Wifi Covert Channel.

-Hide backdoor payload in 802.11 probe-req and beacon frame.
+Hide backdoor payload in 802.11 Probe-req and Beacon Frame.

 No actual WiFi connection is required.